JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

-In this dense code, in addition to collection transformations, you can see such handy Kotlin features as local functions and the [elvis operator](/docs/reference/null-safety.html#elvis-operator) `?:` that allow to express [idioms](/docs/reference/idioms.html) like "take the value if it is positive or else use length" with concise and readable expressions like `.takeIf { it >= 0 } ?: s.length`, yet it is perfectly fine with Kotlin to create additional mutable variables and express the same code in imperative style, too.
+In this dense code, in addition to collection transformations, you can see such handy Kotlin features as local functions and the [elvis operator](/docs/reference/null-safety.html#elvis-operator) `?:` that allow to express [idioms](/docs/reference/idioms.html) like "take the value if it is positive or else use length" with a concise and readable expressions like `.takeIf { it >= 0 } ?: s.length`, yet it is perfectly fine with Kotlin to create additional mutable variables and express the same code in imperative style, too.